HerrSun/Deploy-Moodle-with-Salt-SSH/README.md

  `salt-ssh '*' state.apply --roster-file roster`

 ## Build block in moodle with form
 In the "blocks" folder, you will find two subfolders: `google_search` and `google_search_form` The `google_search`  folder contains the code for a block that displays Google search results for "Moodle Block."
 The `google_search_form` folder contains the code for a block with a form that allows users to input keywords and then view the corresponding Google search results.
+To use this feature, kindly incorporate your own Google Search API and Search Engine ID within the `blocks/google_search/block_google_search.php` and `block_google_search_form.php`.

 ### Workflow for Building a New Block
 1. Install pluginskel